Plastics and injection molding equipment appraisals.

 Tonnage, controls, and screw-and-barrel wear.

-Clamp tonnage sets the class and control generation sets the rest: a current control with servo or all-electric drive holds value, while an older hydraulic with an unsupported control trades below it, on energy cost and parts availability.
-Screw and barrel wear is an inspectable driver, since replacement is expensive.
-Brand and the depth of the secondary market for that size class matter.
-Auxiliaries are valued in their own right.
-Molds are often the most valuable items on the floor but are frequently customer-owned, so we confirm ownership and appraise tooling separately where it is in scope.
+Clamp tonnage sets the class and control generation sets the rest.
+A current control with servo or all-electric drive holds value; an older hydraulic on an unsupported control trades below it, because buyers price in energy cost and parts availability.
+We inspect screw and barrel wear directly, since replacement is one of the largest costs a press can hide.
+Brand and the depth of the used market for that size class move the number as well.
+Auxiliaries carry their own values.
+Molds are often the most valuable items on the floor yet frequently belong to the customer, so we confirm ownership and appraise tooling separately where it is in scope.

 Which value applies